Student Code of Conduct

 - The student is entitled to the use of all available internal and external support services in dealing with the aftermath of the incident.

-- The student is entitled to object to a member of a student conduct board for reasons of official or personal conflict of interest.
+- The student is entitled to object to a member of the Student Conduct Board for reasons of official or personal conflict of interest.

-- The student is entitled to have a support person (excluding legal counsel and/or own parent(s)/guardian(s)) accompany her/him throughout the conduct process including any initial meeting, conference, and the hearing.
+- The student is entitled to have an advisor of his/her choosing accompany her/him throughout the conduct process including any initial meeting, conference, and the hearing.

 - The student is entitled to be present throughout the hearing but not during the deliberations of the Student Conduct Administrator/Board.